tremblaythibaultl/ot-pq-oprf/README.md

 The measures provided in the paper were obtained from a native build on ubuntu 24.04 running on an AWS EC2 instance with 4 vCPUs and 16 GB memory.
 Building natively or with Docker on different machines may yield different measures.
 To reproduce the measures from the paper, one may follow the Dockerfile steps to natively install libOTe which will allow to natively build the Pool OPRF implementation.

+## Code structure
+All the code relevant to the experiments is included in the [main.cpp](main.cpp) file.
+Comments throughout the file detail how the code is structured.

+At a high level, the code contains several implementations of the client and server roles for each phase of the preprocessing step as described in Figure 3.
+Each implementation uses a different OT extender, provided by the [libOTe](https://github.com/osu-crypto/libOTe) library.
+The `benchmark_alt_preproc` function launches an execution of each of the three variants of preprocessing (`IKNP`, `Silent OT (n)` and `Silent OT (n * kappa)`) in order to obtain the measures presented in Tables 2, 4 and 6.

+The `main` function provides a working example of the online phase of the OPRF.
+It follows the description given in Figure 4, and its results are used to fill in Tables 3 and 5.

+In order to entirely reproduce the results presented in the tables, one must launch the executable several times to obtain an average and repeat the process for each parameter set.
+Client and server complexity are respectively measured as described in the text output of the executable and in the code.